CelesteBox/technical-writing-portfolio/index.md

 Welcome.

-This collection presents a selection of technical writing samples focused on software, SaaS B2B products, APIs, developer-facing documentation, and also applied AI.
+This collection presents a selection of technical writing samples focused on software, SaaS B2B products, APIs, developer-facing documentation, and applied AI.

-The content spans multiple documentation formats — tutorials, quickstarts, API overviews, release notes, troubleshooting guides, and technical case studies — all written with an special emphasis on clarity, usability, and real-world engineering contexts.
+The content spans multiple documentation formats — tutorials, quickstarts, API overviews, release notes, troubleshooting guides, and technical case studies — all written with a special emphasis on clarity, usability, and real-world engineering contexts.

 The articles in this portfolio are written in English, Spanish, and Portuguese (PT-BR).
 Each piece reflects the same documentation standards, regardless of language.